USS Hornet (CV-8): Battle of the Santa Cruz Islands

 The Battle of the Santa Cruz Islands took place on 26 October 1942 without contact between surface ships of the opposing forces.
 That morning, Enterprise's planes bombed the carrier Zuihō, while planes from Hornet severely damaged the carrier Shōkaku and the heavy cruiser Chikuma.
 Two other cruisers were also attacked by Hornet's aircraft.
 Meanwhile, Hornet was attacked by a coordinated dive bomber and torpedo plane attack.
 In a 15-minute period, Hornet was hit by three bombs from Aichi D3A "Val" dive bombers.
 One "Val", after being heavily damaged by antiaircraft fire while approaching Hornet, crashed into the carrier's island, killing seven men and spreading burning aviation gas over the deck.
 A flight of Nakajima B5N "Kate" torpedo bombers attacked Hornet and scored two hits, which seriously damaged the electrical systems and engines.
 As the carrier came to a halt, another damaged "Val" deliberately crashed into Hornet's port side near the bow.

 With power knocked out to her engines, Hornet was unable to launch or land aircraft, forcing her aviators to either land on Enterprise or ditch in the ocean.
 Rear Admiral George D. Murray ordered the heavy cruiser Northampton to tow Hornet clear of the action.
 Japanese aircraft were attacking Enterprise, allowing Northampton to tow Hornet at a speed of about 5 kn.
 Repair crews were on the verge of restoring power when another flight of nine "Kate" torpedo planes attacked.
 Eight of these aircraft were either shot down or failed to score hits, but the ninth scored a fatal hit on the starboard side.
 The torpedo hit destroyed the repairs to the electrical system and caused a 14° list.
 After being informed that Japanese surface forces were approaching and that further towing efforts were futile, Vice Admiral William Halsey ordered Hornet sunk, and an order of "abandon ship" was issued.
 Captain Mason, the last man on board, climbed over the side, and the survivors were soon picked up by the escorting destroyers.

 American warships attempted to scuttle the stricken carrier, which absorbed nine torpedoes, many of which failed to explode, and more than 400 5 in rounds from the destroyers Mustin and Anderson.
 The destroyers steamed away when a Japanese surface force entered the area.
 The Japanese destroyers Makigumo and Akigumo finally finished off Hornet with 4 24 in Long Lance torpedoes.
-At 01:35 on 27 October, Hornet finally sank with the loss of 140 of her 2,200 sailors.
+At 01:35 on 27 October, Hornet finally capsized to starboard and sank, stern first, with the loss of 140 of her 2,200 sailors.
 21 aircraft went down with the ship.